oracle/graal/docs/reference-manual/llvm/Compiling.md

 ## LLVM Toolchain for Compiling C/C++

-To simplify compiling C/C++ to executables with embedded bitcode, GraalVM comes with a prebuilt LLVM toolchain.
+To simplify compiling C/C++ to executables with embedded bitcode, the LLVM runtime comes with a prebuilt LLVM toolchain.
 The toolchain contains compilers such as `clang` for C or `clang++` for C++, but also other tools that are needed for building native projects such as a linker (`ld`), or an archiver (`ar`) for creating static libraries.